 With this latest development, there are now four banks in the market offering FDR home loans – DBS (FHR8), StanChart (36FDR), HSBC (TDMR24) and Maybank (FDMR36).
 How the various lenders manage the movement of FDR mortgage pegs in relation to SIBOR, both in its ascent and descent across interest rate cycles, will be key in deciding if it’s worth keeping the faith with FDR.

 Work with one of the leading mortgage consultancy firm in Singapore in operations since 2014.
 Not only do we track closely FDR peg movements and all news on interest rate, we make sure we deliver real value to clients who choose to take their home loan through us be it refinancing (receive a $150 Refinancing Valuation Fee Offset) or a new purchase home loan (enjoy a special rate of $1,800 Purchase Legal Fee which includes stamp duty & gst), subject to min loan of $500,000.
 Other terms and conditions apply.
-Speak to our consultants today.
+Get the best Singapore home loan through us now.